 Mold is frequently referred to in the literature as Mildew, but technically, Mildew is a name describing mold types that attack grains and vegetation.
 Mold and mildew are microscopic organisms that propagate where moisture resides.
-Although mold can cause illness in humans and other mammals, and can destroy building materials, clothing, leather goods, food goods and many other materials, mold is a necessary part of the worlds ecology.
+Although mold can cause illness in humans and other mammals, and can destroy building materials, clothing, leather goods, food goods and many other materials, mold is a necessary part of the global ecology.
 Without mold, there would be no means of ridding the planet of the zillions of tons of dead leaves, bug and animal carcasses, and other organic waste produced by our living planet.
 With the aid of water, mold spores begin to convert this waste within 24-48 hours of being wetted.
-Thus the cycle requires, water, an organic material and mold spores.
+Thus, the cycle requires, water, an organic material and mold spores.
 This is the reason that any water release in our homes, businesses, work spaces or other human habitat dry up any water intrusion, leaky pipe or flood water within 24-48 hours.
 It is also the reason why mold investigators always begin their mold surveys by ask about past water problems and search for evidence of water releases, dampness water stains, etc.

-As a full service environmental engineering company, Boston Environmental can determine if mold or other indoor air quality contaminants may be present in the air, on surfaces or hidden behind walls, between ceilings and floors, or in crawl spaces.
-We will perform a detailed inspectional survey and if necessary test for mold in the air or on surface in your home, apartment, workplace, or commercial property.
+As a full-service environmental engineering company, Boston Environmental can determine if mold or other indoor air quality contaminants may be present in the air, on surfaces or hidden behind walls, between ceilings and floors, or in crawl spaces.
+We will perform a detailed inspectional survey and, if necessary, test for mold in the air or on surface in your home, apartment, workplace, or commercial property.
 Boston Environmental does not perform any kind of mold remediation services, because we believe this would be a conflict of interest.
 If testing for mold, or mildew contaminants shows evidence that mold is present on your home or business, Boston Environmental will prepare a mold remediation plan and will recommend competent mold remediation companies.
 If requested by the client, Boston Environmental will act as the client’s agent to hire and oversee the mold remediation conducted by a third party.

 Boston Environmental’s testing protocol always utilizes both viable and non-viable testing methodologies.
 The viable mold testing methodology collects samples onto Petri dishes, coated with a nutrient (called an Agar) which allows the mold spores to propagate and grow.
 This is enhanced in the laboratory which incubates the Petri dishes.
-Thus the spores grow very large on the Petri dish and are easily identified as by genus and species and whether they are viable (alive) and able to propagate.
+Thus, the spores grow very large on the Petri dish and are easily identified as by genus and species and whether they are viable (alive) and able to propagate.
 Additionally, only this methodology can identify Yeast spores in the sample.
 Yeast, although not a mold, is nevertheless a fungus, to which many individuals develop allergy symptoms and will not be found without viable testing.
-This method has limitations because non-viable mold types cannot grow in the AGAR nutrient, and are thus not able to be counted.
+This method has limitations because non-viable mold types cannot grow in the AGAR nutrient and are thus not able to be counted.
 Because dead mold spores have the capacity to cause allergic reactions in humans, not including them in the total count risks understating the potential problem.

 The non-viable methodology collects samples onto an adhesive surface which is immediately examined under an optical microscope when the sample is received at the laboratory.
-Thus it counts all of the mold spores present, both viable and non-viable, but it cannot distinguish between those mold that will continue to grow and those that are virtually dead (non-viable).
+Thus, it counts all of the mold spores present, both viable and non-viable, but it cannot distinguish between those mold that will continue to grow and those that are virtually dead (non-viable).
 An additional limitation with this methodology is that because the molds are microscopic (ranging in size from 0.5 to 20 microns), this test can count but cannot identifying many of the mold types present in the sample.
 However, when used in conjunction with the viable sampling methodology, a very complete picture of the total mold contamination scenario is constructed allowing the engineer to best understand the true scope any mold contamination problem.